kylecohen14/can-of-books-backend/README.md

 # Project Name - Can of Books

-**Author**: Marquesa Asmussen, Kyle Cohen, and Sarah Creager **Version**: 1.0.0 (increment the patch/fix version number if you make more commits past your first submission)
+**Author**: Marquesa Asmussen, Kyle Cohen, and Sarah Creager **Version**: 1.0.3 (increment the patch/fix version number if you make more commits past your first submission)

 ## Overview
 <!-- Provide a high level overview of what this application is and why you are building it, beyond the fact that it's an assignment for this class. (i.e. What's your problem domain?) -->
+When the user logs in, this application displays a list of books pulled from the server api, along with a user profile and log out button.

 ## Getting Started
 <!-- What are the steps that a user must take in order to build this app on their own machine and get it running? -->
+Getting started you will need to install React, React Bootstrap, Axios, express, dotenv, cors, mongo, Mongoose.

 ## Architecture